 We are all different and yet, in one sense, we are all the same.
-We all have similar body structures, we have similar mind structures, all of us have the same five senses and we receive and process information through these senses and structures in a similar manner.
+We all have similar body structures and similar mind structures, Everyone has

+the same five senses and we receive and process information through these senses and structures in a similar manner.

 Therefore, it is not surprising that we all tend to deal with certain situations in roughly the same way.
 Persistent, regular negative life

 despair, these problems work in basically the same way and reflect the ways that our mind and body have evolved to deal with 'bad'

 Given your genetic make up, your past experiences, the knowledge you had in the past and the knowledge you

-Insight and understanding are essential to overcoming anxiety problems.
-However, from shyness to depression, something else is equally important... changing behaviour.
+However, from mild shyness throught to severe depression, something else is equally important... changing behaviour.
 We can't just

 think our way out of these problems, to change behaviour we have to do the behaviour (it isn't possible to learn to ride a bike just by

 thinking about it!)